MichaelC1999/chaser/README.md

 - Across Bridge, for facilitating investments between different networks.
 - Chainlink CCIP, for interacting and managing state between different networks
 - UMA Oracle, for the system of proposing/moving deposits between markets
-- The Graph, for access to decentralized, trusted data on DeFi protocols
+- The Graph, for access to decentralized, trusted data on DeFi protocols.
+Specifically Messari Standardized Subgraphs for providing decentralized, indexable DeFi data

 ### Investment Process